cjerozal/coursera-datascience-3-cp/README.md

 ## Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 Then the mean and standard deviation data are summarized by calculating a mean of each of these 66 measurements per subject and activity combination (30 subjects * 6 activities = 180 rows).
 The 66 measurement columns are named for what measurements they are the average of.
-The final tidy data set is saved into the file "tidydata.txt" in the working directory by the script.
+The final tidy data set is saved into the file `tidydata.txt` in the working directory by the script.